g9mats/canmove-db/doc/readme.txt

 <HOME>/doc		System documentation
 <HOME>/etl		Data loading routines executed manually by DBA
 <HOME>/lib		Soft link pointing to <WEB>/lib
+<HOME>/source	Tree with all catalogs from both trees to maintain git repo
 <HOME>/sync		Reference data update routines executed manually by DBA
+<HOME>/util		Utilites to simplify the daily work for the developer
 <HOME>/ws		Web Service software/configuration/logs (used by WRAM at SLU)

 CONFIGURATION